 Advisory Board members will be asked to vote on whether the proposal should be advanced to the Office, so that it can conduct a feasibility study regarding legal requirements; startup and ongoing costs to the Office and to the data providers; and any political or other implications that would jeopardize the neutrality of the Office.
 Before voting, there will be another period of public comment.

 The vote shall require a simple majority of those present.

-Advisory Board members can vote to approve a motion using one of two options: agree or agree with reservations.
-Any reservations will be entered into the record.

-- Advisory Board members can vote against a motion by disagreeing.
-Reasons for disagreeing will be entered into the record. - Advisory Board members can also abstain.
-Reasons for abstaining will be entered into the record.
+- Advisory Board members can vote to approve a motion. - Advisory Board members can vote against a motion by disagreeing. - Advisory Board members can also abstain.